YichengDWu/NeuralGraphPDE.jl/README.md

  4. Brandstetter J, Worrall D, Welling M. Message passing neural PDE solvers[J]. arXiv preprint arXiv:2202.03376, 2022.
  5. Li Z, Kovachki N, Azizzadenesheli K, et al. Neural operator: Graph kernel network for partial differential equations[J]. arXiv preprint arXiv:2003.03485, 2020.
  6. Toshev, Artur, et al. "On the Relationships between Graph Neural Networks for the Simulation of Physical Systems and Classical Numerical Methods."
 ICML 2022 2nd AI for Science Workshop.
 2022.

+## Current Status
+**This package is no longer actively maintained.**

+### What does this mean?

+- No new features will be added, and issues will not be actively triaged or resolved.
+- The repository will remain available as an archive, and the code can still be accessed and used.

+### Can I still use the package?

+Yes, you can continue to use the package, but please do so with caution.
+As it won’t be updated, it may not work in future versions of dependent technologies.